Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 </html>
 ```

-You will get a errors in every file that uses the `Base.astro` file because we are not providing the value for the props.
+You will get errors in every file that uses the `Base.astro` file because we are not providing the value for the props.
 Let's do that for each page.

 First, let's update the `src\pages\index.astro` (homepage).
 For this, we will page the values from the `AppConfig.ts` file.